 - Standardized Patient Assessment of Medical Student Empathy: Ethnicity and Gender Effects in a Multi-Institutional Study

-- Underlying construct of empathy, optimism, and burnout in medical students
+- Enhancing and sustaining empathy in medical students